 The dearth of recycled lithium batteries has significant economic repercussions, but it also takes a dire toll on the environment.
 Most lithium batteries end up in landfills, where their hazardous components can leak into the soil and groundwater.
 Landfills are also a major contributor of greenhouse gas emissions, the EPA reports.
 Recycling would also limit the need for mining raw materials, an environmentally destructive stage in an electric car battery’s lifespan.

 So why are so few lithium car batteries recycled?
 In short, because it takes a lot of time, money and effort.
 Unlike lead batteries, there’s no standardization when it comes to lithium car batteries.
 They often vary in size, shape and component ratios from one manufacturer to another.
-Each one, therefore, needs to be broken down in a different matter, creating a highly labor- and energy-intensive process.
+Each one, therefore, needs to be broken down in a different manner, creating a highly labor- and energy-intensive process.
 Making matters worse, battery packs are not designed to be disassembled.
 They can contain several thousand individual battery cells plus a complex system of circuitry and sensors.
-All of these components are tight packed together and secured in a plastic or aluminum case.
+All of these components are tightly packed together and secured in a plastic or aluminum case.

 So, in short, electric vehicles are the more climate-friendly choice.
 That said, there’s room for improvement.
 More efficient manufacturing methods, greener electric grids and improved recycling options would benefit electric car batteries – and the environment – going forward.